cycladessoa/cyclades/README.md

 Please see the following file for the HTTP client examples: /cycladessoa/nyxlets/nyxlet-my_first_nyxlet/cyclades_java_client_dsl.gradle

 [NOTE]
 Please feel free to modify and experiment with these Groovy/Gradle targets.
-Gradle and/or Groovy provide a convenient mechanism for rappidly developing clients using the Cyclades Java DSL, and clients in general.
+Gradle and/or Groovy provide a convenient mechanism for rapidly developing clients using the Cyclades Java DSL, and clients in general.

 === Browser